-According to a recent study done by Dr. Charles Gerba, microbiologist, and professor at the University of Arizona, there is an average of over 421,000 units of bacteria on the outside of our shoes, also known as the soles of shoes.
+According to a recent study done by Dr. Charles Gerba, microbiologist, and professor at the University of Arizona, there is an average of over 421,000 units of bacteria on a single shoe sole.
 In addition to this, there are over 2,887 units of bacteria on the inside of our shoes.

 This bacteria is a combination of highly contagious diseases and infection-causing structures.
 Some of these can cause intestinal infections, urinary tract infections, lung conditions, pneumonia, meningitis, and more.

 The question is, how dirty are the soles of shoes, how can you prevent the bacteria from spreading, and how can you ensure your shoes are clean and safe?

 Thankfully, we’ve created this article to help you understand everything there is to know about the bacteria that is carried on the soles of shoes, and how you can make sure that you are not getting sick from this bacteria.
 Keep on reading to learn more.

 Do you ever wonder why some households require that you take off your shoes, while others don’t seem to have a problem with you wearing your shoes to the dinner table?
 The main reason behind this comes from different cultures and their different beliefs about shoe cleanliness.